 In the battle scene, under the assumption that the freighter at point C is about 100 meters long, you can establish a length scale for the photo and estimate the wavelength of the leading (longest) wave and the distance from the impact point to the leading edge of the wavefront generated by the explosion.
 This distance measurement, together with the approximate wave speed, allows you to determine the lag in time between the explosion and when the photo was taken.

-Socha first encountered this remarkable photo when she was taking a graduate course in fluid dynamics given by Tom Dillon (now retired) of Oregon State University.
+Socha first encountered this remarkable photo when she was taking a graduate course in fluid dynamics given by Thomas M. Dillon.
 The photo and a question about the lag between time of impact and time of photograph were a final exam puzzle.

-Dillon had obtained a copy of the photo from A.D.
-Kirwan, now a professor of physical ocean science and engineering at the University of Delaware.
-Kirwan notes that the photo has a long history of use in oceanography circles, though exactly who took it and under what circumstances isn't known.
+Dillon had obtained a copy of the photo from oceanographer A.D.
+Kirwan.
+Kirwan noted that the photo has a long history of use in oceanography circles, though exactly who took it and under what circumstances isn't known.

 Socha, K. 2007.
 Circles in circles: Creating a mathematical model of surface water waves.
 American Mathematical Monthly 114(March):202-216.